oeru/docker-wpms/cron/README.md

 This container is called

-`oeru:cron-jessie`
+`oeru/php7.0-fpm-jessie-cron`

 We build it with

-`docker build -t oeru:cron-jessie .`
+`docker build -t oeru/php7.0-fpm-jessie-cron .`

-you can replace the `oeru:` with your preferred name.
+you can replace the `oeru/` with your preferred name.

 dave@oerfoundation.org